chazgorman/gravelcyclingmap/README.md

-Next JS used with Esri JavaScript API for Pro Cycling Map.
+Next JS used with Esri JavaScript API for Gravel Cycling Map.